 Facilities

-Constructed in 1926 by Vincent and her husband Eugene Boissevain from a classic Sears Roebuck kit, the Barn was renovated by Norma Millay Ellis in 1980, thirteen years after she founded the residency.
-Completed in 1997 and funded by a grant from the MacArthur Foundation, the Main Building is an early example of universal ADA-design.
+The Barn was constructed in 1926 by Vincent and her husband Eugene Boissevain from a classic Sears Roebuck kit.
+It was renovated by Norma Millay Ellis in 1980, thirteen years after she founded the residency.

 Rustic and beloved by our alumni, the studios allow for intense concentration while the charming bedrooms are cool in the summer and cozy in the winter.
 The Barn features four bedrooms, four studios, two bathrooms, a small kitchenette and an alumni library.